filiptrplan/spa/README.md

 Write the whole site in this one file.
+ASAP(Ass Shitty Ass Possible)